Jahaz Mahal in Delhi

 🚩 Check prices and availability at Hosteller Delhi

-Moustache Delhi offers private and shared rooms.
-There is a community kitchen, garden and WiFi.
+Heistel Delhi offers private and shared rooms.
+There is a community room, garden, restaurant and free wifi.

-🚩 Check prices and availability at Moustache Delhi
+🚩 Check prices and availability at Heistel Delhi

 How to Eat Cheap, but Well